 Underreporting: a major obstacle

 Many victims hesitate to report chemical submission incidents, often out of fear of not being believed or due to a lack of clear memories.
-Stigma also plays an important role.
+Stigma also plays a significant role.
 Caroline Darian, president of the association M’Endors Pas, emphasizes: “Shame and fear of judgment are major barriers to reporting.”

 Through our partnerships with M’Endors Pas and Balance Ton Bar, we have supported victims by providing screening tools and raising public awareness through campaigns and articles.
 These actions aim to break the silence and encourage victims to file complaints.